MarkWilcock/Generative-AI-Course/30 Use AI tools for Data Analysis.md

-# Use AI Tools for Data Analysis
+# Use AI Tools for Data Analysis and Coding

 AI tools can help us explore, understand and visualise a dataset.
 We often will use a language such as SQL, Python or DAX (the data modelling and calculation language of Power BI) for our data analysis.
 There is a specific section later in the course for each of these.